+Everything on your appeal form must be backed up by evidence.
+For example, if you state on the appeal form that you are staying with a relative, you need a letter from that relative as evidence.
 Use this evidence list to help you gather the papers you need to prove your case.
-For all categories that apply to you or your child, check the boxes next to the evidence you have or that you can get.
+For all categories that apply to you or your child, check the boxes next to the evidence you have or can get.

-1. You are couch-surfing or doubled-up
+1. You or your child are couchsurfing or doubled-up

-[] A letter from your host that says whose home it is, how big it is, how many people stay there, and where your child sleeps
+[] A letter from your host that says whose home it is, how big it is, and how many people stay there

-[] Letters from other people who you have stayed with recently
+[] Letters from other people who you or your child have stayed with